 - 1. Repeatedly press SRCH to select SR6. - 2.
-Press PROG then SRCH.
+Press PGM then SRCH.
 Enter SR6 Search Range Limits: appears and the cursor blinks L on the third line for the lower-end limit frequency. - 3.
 Use the number keys and ./DELAY to enter the desired lower-end limit frequency (including the decimal point). - 4.
 Press ENT to set the frequency.
-The cursor moves to U. If the entered frequency is incorrect, Invalid Freq. briefly appears.
+The cursor moves to U. If the entered frequency is incorrect, Invalid Freq. briefly appears. - 5.
+Enter your desired upper-end frequency and press ENT. - 6.
+Press SRCH to start searching.

-- 5. Enter your desired upper-end frequency and press ENT. - 6.
-Press SRCH to start searching. - 7.
-Rotate SQ clockwise and leave it set to a point just after the rushing sound stops.
+7. Rotate SQ clockwise and leave it set to a point just after the rushing sound stops.
 When the scanner finds an active frequency, it stops searching.

-You can copy and save a frequency into a specified bank, channel, or priority channel when the scanner finds an active frequency.
+You can copy and save a frequency into a specified bank. channel, or priority channel when the scanner finds an active frequency.
 See "Using Frequency Copy" to save the frequency.
+The frequency copy works only in search banks 1 through 6.

 While the scanner is searching, you can use the seek search by pressing FUNC then 7.
-Seek Search ON. appears on the bottom line about 2 seconds.
-When Seek Search ON. disappears, the scanner displays S mark The scanner stops at an active frequency for five seconds and restarts searching automatically.
+Seek Search ON. appears on the bottom line.
+The scanner stops at an active frequency for five seconds and restarts searching automatically.
 The scanner repeats this operation.